designswarm/madenearyou/README.md

 	vagrant$ ./manage.py migrate
 	vagrant$ ./manage.py createsuperuser

+If you need/want to log into the postgres database then this will connect as a superuser:

+	$ vagrant ssh
+	vagrant$ sudo -u postgres psql madenearyou

+Or connect as the app's database user:

+	$ vagrant ssh
+	vagrant$ PGUSER=madenearyou PGPASSWORD=madenearyou psql -h localhost madenearyou

+Sleep the Vagrant box with:

+	$ vagrant suspend

-Shut down the box using:
+Or, shut down the box using:

 	$ vagrant halt

-Start it again with:
+Wake/start it again with:

 	$ vagrant up --provision